 Valdez is a very small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Alaska.
 With a population of 3,921 people and just one neighborhood, Valdez is the 16th largest community in Alaska.

 Occupations and Workforce

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Valdez is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Valdez is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Valdez is a city of service providers, sales and office workers and construction workers and builders.
 There are especially a lot of people living in Valdez who work in office and administrative support (20.50%), food service (11.81%) and management occupations (8.59%).

 Setting & Lifestyle

-One of the nice things about Valdez is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Valdez is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 One of the benefits of Valdez is that there is very little traffic.
 The average commute to work is 11.56 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.